iron-io/docs/cache/reference/api/index.md

 ## Increment an Item's value

 This call increments the value of an item in the cache.
-It is only valid for numeric items.
+It is only valid for numeric amounts, and can only be applied to items with numeric values.
 Negative amounts may be passed to decrement the value.

 ### Endpoint